adriandelr/docs/md/101-sessions/wff.md

-# Web File Formats
+# WFF

 _Duration: ~15 mins_

-## File Types
+## Web File Formats

-These are various types used in web development and browsing.
+These are various `file types` used in web development and browsing.

 ## Purpose